 If your vehicle has a disabled parking license plate or a properly displayed disabled parking placard, you may park in a timed space (2-hour, 1-hour, etc..) for up to four (4) hours.
 For example, you could park for 4 hours in a spot where the sign reads “30-minute parking.”
 There is an exception for parking in the meter pilot zones.

-During the meter pilot, those with disabled plates and placards must register at the meter to receive one hour free and obtain a receipt.
+When parking at a meter monitored street, those with disabled plates and placards must register at the meter to receive one hour free and obtain a receipt.
 Payment will need to be made for additional time at the meter.

 It is never allowed to park in a loading zone, in front of a fire hydrant or in a fire lane or where it says “No Parking.”
 Such zones are off limits at all times.
 Due to the seriousness of violations of disabled parking, warning citations are never issued for violations such as these.

 Here is a Disabled Parking Brochure with information on properly displaying a placard.

 Did you know?….
 Disabled drivers with a valid placard or license plate may park at any daily space in PARK Roanoke garages and receive the first hour of parking for free until 4:00 p.m.
 Monday through Friday.

 Proper Placement of Placards